 IMPORTANT NOTE: Anyone may attend and complete this training regardless of level of education or work experience.
 To be Listed by the Tennessee Supreme Court as a Rule 31 Family Mediator Specially Trained in Domestic Violence Issues, however, the applicant must have a graduate degree plus four years of full time practical work experience, or a baccalaureate degree plus six years of full time practical work experience.
 Full time practical work experience is defined as 35 hours or more of work per week.

 Applicants for Tennessee Supreme Court Rule 31 Listing are required to have baccalaureate degrees and graduate degrees only awarded by an institution of higher education accredited by an agency recognized by the Council for Higher Education and approved or listed by the United States Department of Education, as a recognized accrediting agency.
-Degrees earned outside the United States shall be evaluated on a case by case basis by the Tennessee Supreme Court ADR Commission in order to determine whether the degree is substantially equal to a like or similar degree earned in this country in which degree, if earned in this country, would have been subject to the standards and academic quality which would be mandated by the defined accreditation process and procedure in this country.
+Degrees earned outside the United States shall be evaluated on a case by case basis by the Tennessee Supreme Court ADR Commission in order to determine whether the degree is substantially equal to a like or similar degree earned in this country in which degree, if earned in

 5. TSC Rule 31 Domestic Violence Training for Family Mediators (12 hours)